dotnet/dotnet-docker/samples/aspnetapp/README.md

 docker run --rm --name aspnetcore_sample aspnetapp
 ```

-You must navigate to the container IP (as opposed to http://localhost) in your browser directly when using Windows containers.
+Navigate to the container IP (as opposed to http://localhost) in your browser directly when using Windows containers.
 You can get the IP address of your container with the following steps:

 1. Open up another command prompt.
 1. Run `docker exec aspnetcore_sample ipconfig`.